About the Paediatric Allergy Service

 Drug Allergy in Children

-- Immediate reactions usually <1hour after drug exposure
+- Immediate reactions usually occur <1hour after drug exposure

 - Non–Immediate reactions occur within a few days or weeks